 A. E. Stallings

-(Northwestern University Press) received the 2008 Poets’ Prize.
-A third collection is forthcoming.
+(Northwestern University Press), received the 2008 Poets’ Prize.
+Her third collection,

-Her verse translation of Lucretius, The Nature of Things, is out from
+Circle Award in 2012.
+Her verse translation of Lucretius, The Nature of Things, is

 The Ghost Ship

 Sounds the depths—she travels by

 There is no port where she can dock,

 Has no allegiance to a state,